25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Trees.md

 10. **External node**: Any node that **does not have child nodes** (also known as an _outer node_, **leaf node**, or _terminal node_)

 11. **Degree**: For a given node, its number of children.
-A leaf has necessarily degree zero.
+A leaf has necessarily degree zero

-12. **Degree of tree**: The degree of a tree is the maximum degree of a node in the tree.
+12. **Degree of tree**: The degree of a tree is the maximum degree of a node in the tree

 13. **Distance**: The number of edges along the shortest path between two nodes